-Carrie is serving as AIM’s International Crisis Consultant.
-Her role ensures the organisation is aware and prepared in the management of risk, security and crisis.
-Carrie is based in Nairobi, Kenya, although her role provides a service across the whole organisation, including AIM’s Sending and Receiving Regions worldwide.
+Carrie is volunteering part-time as AIM’s International Crisis Consultant, after formally finishing serving long term with AIM at the end of 2021.
+Her role ensures the organisation is aware and prepared in the management of risk, security and crisis, and serves AIM’s Sending and Receiving Regions worldwide.
+She is continuing in this voluntary role until handing it over to Barry Mann in October.

 She started serving with AIM in 2016 as AIM Air’s Executive Officer.
 AIM Air supports the wider work of AIM and other charities, flying missionaries, pastors and cargo over some of the world’s most inhospitable terrain, to bring hope and the good news.
 They have two main bases, one in Kenya and one in Uganda.